gizinski-jacek/odinbook-client/README.md

 After that just follow the instructions to deploy a built app to Netlify.

-Alternatively you can set environment variables on Netlify's dashboard and link the apps repository to use with Continuous Deployment.
+Alternatively you can set environment variables on Netlify's dashboard and link the app's repository to use with Continuous Deployment.

 ## Features